defold/doc/docs/en/manuals/project-settings.md

 #### Track Cpu
 CPU usage sampling is enabled by default in debug builds.
 Enable this setting when CPU sampling is also needed in a release build that includes profiler support through the App Manifest.

+#### Track Detailed Memory
+`profiler.track_detailed_memory` enables detailed memory sampling in the profiler.
+Disabled by default.
+This can be expensive on HTML5.

 #### Sleep Between Server Updates
 Number of milliseconds to sleep between server updates.